Resilient-Labs/complex-api-bootcamp/README.md

 Optimizations:

-This was the first application where I was using two apis, both specializing in differing data.
+This was the first application where I was using two APIs, both specializing in differing data.
 The dictionary APIs end point includes a store of text based information.
 The return from that object has words that I then used to ping the endpoint of an API that stores large amounts of images.

 working with two different languages as well a media types was a very fun and challenging learning experience